LinkedIn Post Ideas and Examples To Drive New Business

 Give Props to a Coworker

 Has someone at work achieved something noteworthy?
 Did they help you hit a goal or teach you something new?
-This can be an easy way to build goodwill not only with your colleagues but also your network.
+This can be an easy way to build goodwill not only with your colleagues but also your network and should be considered as your next LinkedIn post idea.

 Discuss a Positive Business Interaction